Paspalum scrobiculatum: Description

 Kodo millet is a monocot and an annual grass that grows to heights of approximately four feet.
-It has an inflorescence that produces 4-6 racemes that are 4–9 cm long.
+It has an inflorescence that produces 4–6 racemes that are 4–9 cm long.
 Its slender, light green leaves grow to be 20 to 40 centimeters in length.
 The seeds it produces are very small and ellipsoidal, being approximately 1.5 mm in width and 2 mm in length; they vary in colour from being light brown to a dark grey.
-Kodo millet has a shallow root system which may be ideal for intercropping.
+Kodo millet has a shallow root system that may be ideal for intercropping.

 History, geography, and ethnography

 Paspalum scrobiculatum var. scrobiculatum is grown in India as an important crop, while Paspalum scrobiculatum var. commersonii is the wild variety indigenous to Africa.
-The kodo millet, also known as cow grass, rice grass, ditch millet, Native Paspalum, or Indian Crown Grass originates in tropical Africa, and it is estimated to have been domesticated in India 3000 years ago.
+The kodo millet, also known as cow grass, rice grass, ditch millet, Native paspalum, or Indian crown grass originates in tropical Africa, and it is estimated to have been domesticated in India 3000 years ago.
 The domestication process is still ongoing.
 In southern India, it is called varaku or koovaraku.
 Kodo is probably a corrupt form of kodra, a Hindi name of the plant.
 It is grown as an annual.
 It is a minor food crop eaten in many Asian countries, primarily in India where in some regions it is extremely important.
 It grows wild as a perennial in the west of Africa, where it is eaten as a famine food.
 Often it grows as a weed in rice fields.
 Many farmers do not mind it, as it can be harvested as an alternative crop if their primary crop fails.
 In the Southern United States and Hawaii, it is considered to be a noxious weed.

 Growing conditions

 Kodo millet is propagated from seed, ideally in row planting instead of broadcast sowing.
 Its preferred soil type is a very fertile, clay-based soil.
 Var. scrobiculatum is better suited to dried conditions than its wild counterpart, which requires approximately 800–1200 mm of water annually and is well suited to sub-humid aridity conditions.
 With very low competition from other plants or weeds for nutrients, it can grow well in poor-nutrient soils.
 However, it does best in soils supplemented with a general fertilizer.
 The recommended dose for optimal growth is 40 kg of nitrogen plus 20 kg of phosphorus per hectare.
 A case study in India's Rewa district in 1997 showed a 72% increase in kodo millet grain yields as opposed to no fertilizer.
-Lodging issues may accompany this.
-(Please see section "Other farming issues").
+Lodging issues may accompany this (see § Other farming issues).
 Kodo millet prefers full light for optimal growth, but can tolerate some partial shading.
-Its ideal temperature for growth is 25-27 °C. It requires four months until maturity and harvesting.
+Its ideal temperature for growth is 25–27 °C. It requires four months until maturity and harvesting.